lucagioacchini/deep-q-learning-snake/README.md

 To test the network and the game run the ```test.py``` script.
 To observe the network generalization provided by the DQL technique it is recommended to uncomment ```H=620``` at line 8 of the ```lib.config.py``` file. .
 An example of the testing phase is the following:
 ![Example of the testing phase](img/test.png)
 ## Documentation
-To obtain an overview of the Reinforcement learning and the Deep Q-Learning concepts please check the **DOCUMENTATION***.
+To obtain an overview of the Reinforcement learning and the Deep Q-Learning concepts please check the [documentation](docs/DeepQLearning.ipynb).

 The neural network is composed by one input layer with 11 neurons, one output layer with 4 neurons and three dense hidden layer with 150 neurons activated by the relu function.